Loading...

 Some performers, sports or officials do not have access to technology.

-Can you tell me why?
 Some performers, sports or officials do not have access to technology because it's too expensive and not available at all levels or in all sports such as minority sports.

 The negative impacts of technology on spectators includes that more technology can increase the cost for spectators.

-Technology costs a lot of money, particularly the really good technology.
+Obviously, if a sport is investing in the technology to make the sport better, technology costs a lot of money, particularly the really good technology.

-So therefore the sport is gonna have to make more money in another way.
+So, therefore, the sport is gonna have to make more money in another way.

-So they probably will raise things like ticket prices for spectators in order to make more money to afford the technology for the sport.
+So, they probably will raise things like ticket prices for spectators in order to make more money to afford the technology for the sport.

 It can also cause frustration and time delays if technology doesn't work.

-We all know that sometimes technology needs charging or technology needs Wi-Fi or technology just sometimes doesn't work and we don't know why.
+We all know that sometimes technology needs charging or technology needs wifi or technology just sometimes doesn't work and we don't know why.

-So if this was then gonna prevent a sports event taking place or starting because the technology wasn't working, it would cause a lot of frustration to the spectators.
+So, if this was then gonna prevent a sports event taking place or starting because the technology wasn't working, it would cause a lot of frustration to the spectators.

-Then it means that when they come and watch grassroots sport or when they want to play it, it's frustrating that they don't have access to the same level of technology as the elite performers.
+Spectators can become less interested in grassroots sports without the technology because they're used to seeing all these different camera angles, for example, on TV, then it means that when they come and watch grassroots sport or when they want to play it, it's frustrating that they don't have access to the same level of technology as the elite performers.

-And technology can also provide unhelpful distractions from the athlete's performance because we're too busy focusing on the smartwatch rather than actually just running to the best of variability.
+And technology can also provide unhelpful distractions from the athlete's performance because they're too busy focusing on the smartwatch rather than actually just running to the best of our ability, we're looking at all the data that the smartwatch is producing instead.

-So it's important to note that technology can also be unhelpful at times too.
+So, it's important to note that technology can also be unhelpful at times too.

 For example, if they're associated with an event and the technology isn't working at that event, therefore no one is then going to want to watch that event and no one's going to see the brand or the sponsor's logo.